rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 To allocate minimum CPU resources among PDBs, a new parameter has been introduced in 19C called CPU\_MIN\_COUNT.
 This allows us to set the minimum CPUs available per PDB.

 CPU\_MIN\_COUNT is the minimum number of CPUs the Pluggable Database Instance will receive.
 The total of CPU\_MIN\_COUNT for all Pluggable Database instances should not exceed the CPU\_COUNT of the Container Database instance.

-When Database Resource Manager (DBRM) is enabled, and when CPU\_MIN\_COUNT has been set, the CPU\_COUNT parameter defines the maximum number of CPUs that can be used by a Pluggable Database Instance.
+CPU\_MIN\_COUNT is the minimum number of CPUs usable by the Pluggable Database.
+CPU_COUNT is the maximum number of CPUs that can be used by the Pluggable Database.

 When there is no load on the system, the parameter CPU\_MIN\_COUNT is ignored allowing the PDB tenant to utilize 100% of the CPUs allocated to the CDB.
 Only when the workload on the system needs more than 100% of the available CPUs and the workload is from more than one PDB, will the resource manager kick in and prioritize CPU resource based on the percentage of shares or CPU\_MIN\_COUNT.